KDE/kube/docs/design.md

 We're indicating focus as follows:
 * Active focus is indicated with a border.
 This is used for both hovering and keyboard focus.
 * A selected element is highlighted.
-* Keyboard focus is additionally to the border indicated with underlined text.

 ### FocusScope
 In order to be able to deal with focus on a local scope (which is important for reusable components), a FocusScope is required to establish a border for focus handling.
 Internally you can set the focus as required within the focus scope, and externally you can just give focus to the FocusScope, ignoring what's going to happen internally.
 The FocusScope will automatically forward focus (when it receives it), to whatever element requested focus internally.